chenxingqiang/secret-learn/doc/about.rst

     year={2011}
   }

-If you want to cite jax-sklearn for its API or design, you may also want to consider the following paper:
+If you want to cite secret-learn for its API or design, you may also want to consider the following paper:

-:arxiv:`API design for machine learning software: experiences from the jax-sklearn project <1309.0238>`, Buitinck *et al.*, 2013.
+:arxiv:`API design for machine learning software: experiences from the secret-learn project <1309.0238>`, Buitinck *et al.*, 2013.

 Bibtex entry::